espressopp/espressopp/doc/ug/tutorial.LennardJones2.rst

 This tutorial needs the matplotlib.pyplot and numpy libraries and also VMD to be installed.

->>> import espresso
+>>> import espressopp

-After importing espresso we import several other Python packages that we want to use for graphical output of some system parameters (e.g. temperature and energy)
+After importing espressopp we import several other Python packages that we want to use for graphical output of some system parameters (e.g. temperature and energy)

 >>> import math